Dental Implants Quincy, MA

 If one or more of your teeth fall out, you may qualify for dental implants as a way to permanently replace the missing teeth.
 In order to find out, schedule an appointment with our Quincy dentist office by calling (617) 982-1649.
 We will examine your mouth and jawbone to determine if the procedure is right for you.
 Before we begin the procedure, your gums need to be healthy, and your jawbone needs to be strong.
 If we identify any cavities or signs of gum disease, we will need to treat it prior to the dental implant procedure.

-Once you are cleared for the procedure, the team at Premier Dental of Quincy and Milton will take an impression of your mouth to create a new tooth in a dental lab.
+Once you are cleared for the procedure, the team at Core Dental Group and Implants Center will take an impression of your mouth to create a new tooth in a dental lab.
 Each synthetic tooth will match the size and shape of the surrounding teeth, along with having a perfect color match.
 This way your smile will appear completely natural once we complete the procedure.
 Many patients are satisfied with the results since no one can tell the difference between which teeth are real and which ones are synthetic.

 Teeth restored with implants will not get cavities.
 A replacement tooth, or crown, does not decay like a natural tooth.
 However, you still need to brush, floss and care for it and your surrounding natural teeth in the same manner as natural teeth.
 Regular professional cleanings and dental checkups are also essential.